XertroV/tm-cotd-buffer-time/README.md

 Compatible modes: Knockout (incl COTD), Time Attack, Campaign, and more can be added in the future upon request.
 This plugin packages lore-abiding fonts that are monospaced for a pleasant visual experience.

+**(If this plugin does not seem to work for you, make sure you've installed MLHook and MLFeed: Race Data.)**

-The reference player/ghost is contextual: in COTD KO it is the player just below the cutoff if you're ahead (and just above the cutoff if you're behind); in Time Attack it's your current ghost and/or the best ghost that you've viewed.
+The reference player/ghost is contextual: in COTD KO it is the player just below the cutoff if you're ahead (and just above the cutoff if you're behind); in Time Attack it's your current best time, and/or PB, and/or a ghost of your choosing.

 In some modes (like TA/Campaign), a secondary buffer time can optionally be shown as well.
 This means you can see your current progress compared to both your PB and the WR at the same time.